 Some evacuees return to Arizona homes as fires sweep US West

-There are 1 comment on the WLNE-TV Providence story from 17 hrs ago, titled Some evacuees return to Arizona homes as fires sweep US West.
-In it, WLNE-TV Providence reports that:
+There are 1 comment on the KTMF story from Friday Jun 30, titled Some evacuees return to Arizona homes as fires sweep US West.
+In it, KTMF reports that:

 Crews made considerable progress Thursday fighting an Arizona forest fire that s... .
 Arizona Gov. Doug Ducey speaks with Jean Wilson, a 71-year-old evacuee from the community of Pine Flats at the fire's evacuation center on Thursday, June 29, 2017, in Prescott Valley, Ariz.